xavierkoo/xavierkoo.github.io/README.md

 # Portfolio Website

 This portfolio website was created to showcase my technical skills, experience and personal projects.
+Google Analytics is implemented with `react-ga4`.

 Deployed on Github Pages: https://xavierkoo.github.io/